Take a look at the results of our Spring 2016 Outdoor Adventure survey below:

 Code of Conduct – Participants in Campus Recreation Outdoor Adventure activities are expected to adhere to and are subject to “Institutional Student Disciplinary Rules” as described in the SPECTRUM Student Handbook.
 Trip participants are expected to act and serve as representatives of the university when activities take them off campus.

 Outdoor Ethics – In order to minimize our impact on natural resources and fragile habitats, program activities will practice “Leave No Trace Principles and Ethics” for trip planning and decision-making.

-The Basler Challenge Course is a ropes course experience where mental and physical problem solving activities are designed to create group challenges in a safe and supportive environment.
-Programs can range from one and a half hours to a full day.
-Activities can include a variety of portable, prop-less and low ropes activities along with climbing activities such as the Alpine Tower and outdoor climbing tower.
-High adrenaline activities such as the Giant Swing and Pamper Pole can also be included.
-Goals of the challenge course experience are to: work together as a team, challenge and application of learning and observations, and have fun!
+The Basler Team Challenge & Aerial Adventure Course is a low and high ropes course experience where mental and physical problem solving activities are designed to create group challenges in a safe and supportive environment.
+Programs can range from two hours to four hours.
+Activities can include a variety of low ropes challenge activities and the high rope Aerial Adventure Course, and the climbing tower which has rappelling and zip lines.
+High adrenaline activities such as the Giant Swing can also be included.
+Goals of the challenge course experience are to: work together as a team, develop communication skills and trust, and the challenge and application of learning and observations, as well as to have fun!